 Swedish Pomerania was a Dominion under the Swedish Crown from 1630 to 1815, situated on what is now the Baltic coast of Germany and Poland.
 After multiple wars, disputes, and treaties, the Congress of Vienna it transferred to Prussia in 1815.

 Caspar David Friedrich

 Caspar David Friedrich (1774 – 1840) was a 19th-century German Romantic landscape painter, generally considered the most important German artist of his generation.
-He is best known for his allegorical landscapes which typically feature contemplative figures silhouetted against night skies, morning mists, barren trees or Gothic or megalithic ruins.
+He is best known for his allegorical landscapes.
+They typically feature contemplative figures silhouetted against night skies, morning mists, barren trees or Gothic ruins.
 His primary interest as an artist was the contemplation of nature, and his often symbolic and anti-classical work seeks to convey a subjective, emotional response to the natural world.
 Friedrich’s paintings characteristically set a human presence in diminished perspective amid expansive landscapes, reducing the figures to a scale.

-The rise of Nazism in the early 1930s saw a resurgence in Friedrich’s popularity, but this was followed by a sharp decline as his paintings were, by association with the Nazi movement, interpreted as having a nationalistic aspect.
+The rise of Nazism in the early 1930s saw a resurgence in Friedrich’s popularity.
+However, this was followed by a sharp decline as his paintings were, by association with the Nazi movement, interpreted as having a nationalistic aspect.
 Fortunately in the late 1970s that Friedrich regained his reputation as an icon of the German Romantic movement and a painter of international importance.

 - Is Caspar David Friedrich the master of silhouetted figures against the night sky?

 - Title: Moonrise by the Sea